 - Sell tickets in advance!
-This way you avoid the uncertainty of people saying they will attend and then forgetting/making other plans.
-You will also get an indication of numbers attending
+This way you avoid the uncertainty of people saying they will attend and then forgetting or making other plans.
+You will also get an indication of numbers attending.

-- Make it clear to the venue owners that yours is a charity event – they may make a donation, or offer the venue for free.
+- Make it clear to the venue owners that you are running a charity event.
+They may make a donation, or offer venue hire for free.

-- Can you take a percentage of the bar takings/organise deals on drinks and food for your guests?
+- Can you take a percentage of the bar takings or organise a deal on drinks and food for your guests?

-- Think about extra events you could hold within the event itself that could boost your target – what about a raffle, guess the value of pennies in a jar challenge, or let people pelt you with wet sponges, all for a pound a go?
+- Think about extra events you could hold within the event itself that could boost your target.
+What about a raffle, guess the pennies in a jar challenge, or let people pelt you with wet sponges, all for a pound a go?

 Paying in your funds